Acting Auditions for Kids & Teens: What You Need to Know

 Here's how to find an agent/manager for kids:

 1. Do your research.
-Google acting studios in major cities near you.
+Search for acting studios in major cities near you.
 Call and ask if they teach a class for kids (or teens).
 If they say yes, it almost always means that they're looking for local talent to sign.

 2. Take a class.
 The studio might offer kids' courses from 6 to 9 weeks long.
 (This is another good signal that the studio is poaching kids to sign contracts.)